 This webinar will clarify the upcoming changes regarding RSHE and explore the role of mental health within the context of Ofsted, discussing how the new guidance can be viewed as an opportunity to embed mental health and wellbeing within the new RSHE curriculum.

 This webinar will confront the challenges our schools are facing today, highlighting a number of free resources available to help support workload reduction and how successful strategies have been implemented in some schools already.

 Schools can save £1,000s with our membership options.
-We have over 50 webinars available immediately and 40 new webinars added every academic year.
+We have over 250 role-specific webinars and video courses available immediately and 50 added every academic year.